 A one-hitter is an elongated pipe with a very small bowl that makes a great alternative when you don’t have a joint handy or smoking one isn’t practical.
 You should use a grinder card to load it, and then feel free to take the quintessential ciggy-style rip!

 With a pipe like this, you do not need to worry about cornering the bowl since the amount of herb is so tiny.
 It’s easier to light a bowl without burning your fingers when using the one-hitter!
-We highly recommend the Marley Natural Taster.
+We highly recommend GrassCity to find the perfect option for you.

 Joint Smoking Etiquette